-The overall goal of the Disabled Services Office is to improve the quality of life for people with disabilities by addressing, researching and attempting to resolve the many barriers they encounter.
+The overall goal of the Disabled Services Division is to improve the quality of life for people with disabilities by addressing, researching and attempting to resolve the many barriers they encounter.
 These barriers include transportation, housing, accessibility, discrimination and employment.

 Notice to Public Regarding Americans With Disabilities Act

-In general, these activities include, but are not limited to, caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating and working.
+Major life activities include, but are not limited to, caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating and working.

 Email Distribution List

-You may request a service or notify us of a service problem online now.
-Just follow the steps to complete your request.
+If you have relevant information you would like us to share with the community or if you would like to be added to our list please send us your email by clicking here, DisabledServices@coj.net Request a service or file a complaint You may request a service or notify us of a service problem online now.
+Follow the steps to complete your request.
 Otherwise, you may call (904) 630-CITY (2489).

 117 W. Duval St.,Suite 205